Skip to main content

 Occupational Licensing Boards, consideration of criminal conviction when licensing restricted

-This bill would require an occupational licensing board to publish on its official website a list of all criminal offenses that disqualify an individual from licensure.
+• Boards must publish on their official website a list of all criminal offenses that may disqualify an applicant from licensure.

 Subjects